Four Downs with Bob Condotta and Adam Jude: Answering four Seahawks questions after their win over the Eagles

-The Seahawks’ defense continues to get better, and DK Metcalf continues to amaze.
+The Seahawks defense continues to get better, and DK Metcalf continues to amaze.
 Those were two of the key take-aways from Seattle’s 23-17 victory in Philadelphia on Monday, moving the Seahawks into sole possession of first place in the NFC West.

 To review the game and look ahead to what’s next for the Seahawks, here is our weekly Four Downs series with Seattle Times Seahawks beat writers Bob Condotta and Adam Jude: